dafky2000/tokesocial_proposals/README.md

 ## TDP: TokeSocial Specifications Proposals

-A repository that serves as a source of technical information about the features and activities involved with TokeSocial
+A repository that serves as a source of technical information about the features and activities involved with TokeSocial.

 ### Current TDPs